adjust/unity_sdk/README.md

 iOS post build process is performing the following changes in your generated Xcode projet:

 1. Adds the `iAd.framework` and `AdSupport.framework` to the project.
-This is required by the adjust SDK - check out the official [iOS SDK README][ios] for more details.
+This is required by the Adjust SDK - check out the official [iOS SDK README][ios] for more details.
 2. Adds the other linker flag `-ObjC`.
-This allows the adjust Objective-C categories to be recognized during build time.
+This allows the Adjust Objective-C categories to be recognized during build time.
 3. Enables `Objective-C exceptions`.

 If you are using `Unity 4` and if you have a custom build that puts the Unity iOS generated project in a different location, inform the script by clicking on the menu `Assets → Adjust → Set iOS build path` and choosing the build path of the iOS project.